EmmanuellaOtutu/Credit-Card-Fraud-Detection/README.md

 # Common Workflow
 1. Exploratory Data Analysis (EDA): Understand the data and its features.
 2. Preprocessing: Clean and prepare the data for analysis.
-3. Model Training:
-o	Train multiple models (e.g., logistic regression, random forest, support vector machine, etc.). o	Split the dataset into training, validation, and testing subsets.
+3. Model Training: Train multiple models (e.g., logistic regression, random forest, support vector machine, etc.).
+Split the dataset into training, validation, and testing subsets.
 4. Model Evaluation:
 o	Compare performance metrics for all models.
 Key Metrics and Graphs